spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/install-with-kubectl.md

 `kubectl apply -f https://s3.amazonaws.com/spotinst-public/integrations/kubernetes/cluster-controller/spotinst-kubernetes-cluster-controller-ga.yaml`

-Always download the YAML file from the Spot s3 bucket, the file is updated frequently.
+Always download the YAML file from the Spot S3 bucket.
+The file is updated frequently.

-The Controller is now installed and should be reporting its heartbeat to Spot.io
+The controller is now installed and should be reporting its heartbeat to Spot.io.